-For over 35 years, Mr. Grant has counseled numerous commercial and noncommercial telecommunications companies, government entities, and other clients in a wide range of areas, including transactions, legislation, litigation, and administrative proceedings.
-He has also assisted in the development of new technologies, including the first domestic satellite interconnection system, the Closed Captioning Service, and cellular telephone systems, and in the franchising and regulation of cable television systems.
+Patrick Grant is a retired partner.
+For over 40 years, Mr. Grant counseled numerous commercial and noncommercial telecommunications companies, government entities, entrepreneurs, and other clients in a wide range of areas, including transactions, legislation, litigation, and administrative proceedings.
+He also assisted in the development of new technologies, including the first domestic satellite interconnection system, the Closed Captioning Service, and cellular telephone systems, and in the franchising and regulation of cable television systems.

 For 20 years, Mr. Grant was a member of the Practising Law Institute's (PLI) Communications Law faculty and has lectured frequently on telecommunications matters.
 He has authored and edited two books on cable television law.
 Mr. Grant received his law degree from Georgetown University Law Center, where he was an Editor of the Georgetown Law Journal.